firsovroman/Design_Patterns/README.md

 # design_patterns

-In this project, I am collecting different implementations of design patterns.
+In this project, I am collecting implementations of design patterns.